shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-directly-from-a-publisher.md

 ## Step 9.
 Set the campaign budget

 > [!NOTE]
 > you can set budgets at the insertion order and line item levels as well.
 Budgets at these levels take precedence over a child campaign's budget; if they run out, the campaign will stop buying impressions, whether or not it has reached its own budget.
-For more details about budgeting, see [budgeting-and-pacing.md](Budgeting and Pacing).
+For more details about budgeting, see [Budgeting and Pacing](budgeting-and-pacing.md).

 By default, your campaign media **Budget** is unlimited.
 If you prefer, you can define exactly how much you are willing to spend on buying